cloudnative-pg/cnpg-i-hello-world/doc/concepts.md

 capabilities during startup.

 It exposes:
-- A way for the Plugin to report readiness probe.
-The readiness is a requirement ot receiving events.
+- A way for the plugins to report readiness probe.
+The readiness is a requirement to receive events.
 It is expected that the plugins always report back the most accurate readiness data available.
 - The Plugin reported capabilities, that will dictate which subsequent calls the plugin will receive
 - Metadata about the Plugin